New TeamsAny questions about joining ProLeague as team?

 6.2.2 The transfer options count until the end of the season and therefore include cup and relegation matches.

-6.4.2 In order to join a club, the player must submit a team entry request on the team page of the accepting club (button "Join team").
-A team manager of the accepting club must accept the player's membership request after checking the player's screenshots.
-This starts the licensing process, which means that the screenshots can be viewed by the league leader (or his representative) from this point on.
+6.4.1 In order to join a club, the player must submit a team entry request on the team page of the accepting club (button "Join team").
+A team manager of the accepting club must accept the player's membership request.
+This starts the licensing process, which means that the case can be reviewed by the league leader (or his representative) from this point on.
 The team entry request must have been submitted and accepted on the ProLeague page no later than the day before the first game.

 - for the new season, without conditions.

 - in the current season, provided he has not played a match for another club between the time of leaving and the resumption of the season.
 This transfer costs the club a transfer option.

 6.5 A group of players may not take over the starting place of a ProLeague team.
 Each individual case will be handled individually by the ProLeague admins.

 7.1 Match schedule: League matches are not set on a default day.

 7.1.1 Teams are free to schedule matches in agreement with their opponent at any day and time within the given match week.

 126.96.36.199 Both managers have to send eachother a Discord message or send a challenge on the website at latest on Monday at the start of the match week to make sure there will be enough time to schedule a match that week.